 It was gold, not water that drew people here in droves.
 Johannesburg is the only major city in the world that is not built close to a large source of water.
 Landlocked, it is about as far from the sea as it could be in South Africa and there are no large rivers or lakes here.
 It’s all pumped in from elsewhere filling our taps and swimming pools and nourishing the vast man made forest that is Jo’burg.
 Continue reading

 Whenever we’ve been away from the UK for any length of time, the last line of William Blake’s Jerusalem comes to me unbidden and starts looping in my head as the plane circles above a patchwork of luscious green landscape below.
+“In England’s green and pleasant land” chimes over and over in a happy way.
 Continue reading

 So the talk of the town is the cold front that has whipped up here on chilly Cape Town winds.
 Winter is here.